Basics of taxation

 - Lump-sum tax

-- fixed sum (ex: EUR 100k) is paid annually on certain/most income; works best for HNWI
+- fixed sum (ex: EUR 100k) is paid annually on foreign income; works best for HNWIs

 - ex: Italy, Greece, Switzerland, Malta, etc.